ayesha1000/Introduction-To-Data-Science-Coursera-/README.md

-# Introduction-To-Data-Science-Coursera-
+# Introduction-To-Data-Science-in-Python
-This course is available on Coursera by University of Michigan It comprises of 4 weeks with 3 assignments all python based
+This course is available on Coursera by University of Michigan The repository contains assignments and resourses for the course